Happy 2021 - Web crawling only gives you YouTube first, last, and always.

 Bonus Round!
 Brave Search Engine (Beta)- 04/18/2022

-So brave decided to jump into the search engine game by scraping other engines without verification for their end results.They filter system is known as a !bang.
-Generally it’s not fair to line up a beta against everything else.
-But lets see how it fairs and hopefully they will fix it in the future.
+So brave decided to jump into the search engine game by scraping other engines without verification for their end results.The filter system is known as a !bang.
+Generally, it's not fair to line up a beta against everything else.
+But let's see how it fairs and hopefully, they will fix it in the future.